interledger/testnet/README.md

 Cross-currency transactions are supported.
 To enable this functionality, you will need to register at [freecurrencyapi.com/](https://freecurrencyapi.com/) and update the `RATE_API_KEY` environment variable with your own API key.
 Currencies can be added in the `admin` environment.
 For example `assetCode` is `EUR`, `assetScale` is `2`, and you will need to add an amount to `liquidity`.

-To have everything ready for `DEV` environment, we already set up some default values for Interledger Testnet, this way developers are ready to login without validation, and test e-commerce application without any additional setup:
+To have everything ready for `DEV` environment, we already set up some default values for Interledger Test Wallet, this way developers are ready to login without validation, and test e-commerce application without any additional setup:

 - a `USD` asset set by default in the `admin` environment
 - a user with email address `dev@email.com` and password `123456`, with a `USD` account, payment pointer and test money